hbakkum/hbakkum.github.io/_posts/2017-09-02-maven-versioning-in-a-continuous-delivery-pipeline.md

  - Every build is a potential release, so I want to use a maven release version (i.e. not a snapshot version) for each build, and
  - Each build gets a release version assigned that has been incremented from the previous builds release version

-I'd first like to rule out the [maven release plugin](http://maven.apache.org/maven-release/maven-release-plugin/) as satisfying these requirements.
+I'd first like to rule out the [Maven Release Plugin](http://maven.apache.org/maven-release/maven-release-plugin/) as satisfying these requirements.
-Although we could trigger the maven release plugin to auto increment a projects version during the build, the plugin will commit the version changes in the pom files back to source control, which will then trigger the build again, resulting in a infinite loop of builds.
+Although we could trigger the maven release plugin to auto increment a projects version during the build, the plugin then needs to commit the version changes in the pom files back to source control, which will then trigger the build again, resulting in a infinite loop of builds.

 An alternative approach, is to use a property placeholder in the projects parent pom version field which would be used to inject a